 Packed with fun, interactive experiences, Our House takes children and adults through four climate change challenges and showcases creative solutions that reduce our environmental impact and support natural habitats for plants and animals.
 From the man-made environment to the natural environment, the Nature Museum is the best place for families to explore living with, and slowing down, climate change.
 Visit Our House and explore together!

-How does climate change impact plants and animals and their homes?
 Check out the video below for a sneak peek.

 Things to do in Our House: